 - Mook Lieutenant: He seems to have some authority over the local thugs hired by Belloq.

-- Right-Hand Cat: Or right-hand monkey.
+- Right-Hand Cat: He is a villain with a right-hand monkey.

 - Tampering with Food and Drink: He tries to poison Indy's dates but kills his own pet instead.

 - What Happened to the Mouse?: He disappears from the film after his monkey dies.

 - You Look Familiar: He's played by the same actor who plays Barranca at the movie's beginning.